biopython/biopython/Doc/Tutorial/chapter_blast.rst

 At the time of writing, the NCBI do not appear to support tools running a PSI-BLAST search via the internet.

-Note that the ``Bio.Blast`` parser can read the XML output from current versions of PSI-BLAST, but information like which sequences in each iteration is new or reused isn’t present in the XML file.
+Note that the ``Bio.Blas.tNCBIXML`` parser can read the XML output from current versions of PSI-BLAST, but information like which sequences in each iteration is new or reused isn’t present in the XML file.